Understanding your Care @ Work benefit through Harvard University

 Your Care @ Work benefit gives you access to multiple services.
 These are:

-Basic Care.com membership: Unlimited and free use of Care.com’s online database of caregivers and other services (known as the Digital Platform).
+Premium Care.com membership: Unlimited and free use of Care.com’s online database of caregivers and other services (known as the Digital Platform).
 This is a self-service tool that allows you to search for caregivers and other household help.
 Once you are enrolled with Care.com, you will see this option as, “I want to search on my own.”

-Elder and Adult Care Services
+Elder and Adult-Care Services

 - Self Care:Employees can use Care@Work back-up care providers for themselves.
-If you have has a medical procedure, for example, and need someone in the house to help you by reminding you to take medication, preparing simple meals, or just keeping you company, then you can call on Care@Work, too.
+If you have had a medical procedure, for example, and need someone in the house to help you by reminding you to take medication, preparing simple meals, or just keeping you company, then you can call on Care@Work, too.
 The costs for back-up adult care apply and can be found here.

-- Senior Care Planning Program: This service helps faculty and staff navigate the demands of caring for an aging family member or other adult by connecting you, free of charge, with a professional senior care advisor (a licensed geriatric social worker who is an expert in adult and elder care).
+- Senior Care Solutions: This service helps faculty and staff navigate the demands of caring for an aging family member or other adult by connecting you, free of charge, with a professional senior care advisor (a licensed geriatric social worker who is an expert in adult and elder care).
 The program also provides referrals and access to vetted services around the country.
 Learn more here.

 - Care.com HomePay.
 If you have a household employee such as a caregiver or housekeeper, you may be responsible for household payroll, tax, and HR compliance.
 Care.com offers HomePay for an additional fee, but as part of your Harvard benefit, registration fees are waived (whether you have found your employee through Care.com or not).